NVIDIA/TensorRT-Model-Optimizer/pruning/README.md

 Model Optimizer can be used in one of the following complementary pruning modes to create a search space for optimizing the model:

 1. [Minitron](https://arxiv.org/pdf/2408.11796): A pruning method developed by NVIDIA Research for pruning GPT-style models in NVIDIA NeMo or Megatron-LM framework that are using Pipeline or Tensor Parallellisms.
-It uses the activation magnitudes to prune the mlp, attention heads, and GQA query groups the model.
+It uses the activation magnitudes to prune the mlp, attention heads, GQA query groups, embedding hidden size and number of layers of the model.
 1. GradNAS: A light-weight pruning method recommended for language models like Hugging Face BERT, GPT-J. It uses the gradient information to prune the model's linear layers and attention heads to meet the given constraints.
 1. FastNAS: A pruning method recommended for Computer Vision models.
 Given a pretrained model, FastNAS finds the subnet which maximizes the score function while meeting the given constraints.